2007 Connecticut Huskies football team: Cincinnati

 The Cincinnati Bearcats beat the UConn Huskies behind a strong performance by the Bearcats' quarterback Ben Mauk.
 Mauk threw for 276 yards and 3 touchdowns with 21 completions on 33 attempts.
 He also added a rushing touchdown.
 The Huskies managed only one scoring drive, an 11-play, 74-yard drive in 2nd quarter, resulting in a field goal.

 Syracuse

 This is senior day for 11 seniors including leaders Dan Davis and Danny Lansanah, along with 27-year-old Zak Penwell.
 Other seniors include specials team phenom Larry Taylor and corner Tyvon Branch.
 The win made UConn the second team in the history of the Big East to finish a season with 7 wins at home, joining the 1993 West Virginia Mountaineers.

 West Virginia

 West Virginia's blowout victory over the Huskies resulted in a sarcastic running joke in the UConn student paper, the Daily Campus.
 Variations on the joke, "West Virginia just scored again," began running in the paper's InstantDaily feature the Monday following the game and continued well into the Spring 2008 semester.

 Meineke Car Care Bowl

-The Huskies got invited to their second bowl game.
+The Huskies were invited to their second bowl game.